-Aboard the Earl of Pembroke off Cornwall
+Researching 'The Time of Terror' aboard the Earl of Pembroke off the Lizard

-He was born in Liverpool and educated at Quarry Bank Comp and Southampton University where he took combined honours in modern history, politics and economics.
+He was born in Liverpool and educated at Quarry Bank school and Southampton University where he took combined honours in modern history, politics and economics.
 He joined the Mirror group training scheme for journalists and worked on the Mirror for two years before moving into television as a reporter and presenter for Southern ITV and then as a producer and director.

 He has produced and directed documentaries in many parts of the world and was deputy editor and series director of Channel Four’s The Shape of the World and A Week in Politics.

 He has taught creative writing to MA level at the Universities of Southampton, Winchester and Bath Spa and is a member of PEN and the Society of Authors.

 You can read a more personal description by clicking on the site below to access The Participatory Novelist in Quarterdeck Magazine